davariyibi/davariyibi.github.io/good-design-2018-02-04.md

 **Locating where I was going:**
  - Icons I am already accustomed to automatically show over tourist landmarks
  - Search bar at the top for quick search of building names specific to campus
- - Left sidebar looks like standard layout for a sidebar as well as hamburger
+ - Left sidebar looks like standard layout for a sidebar as well as hamburger menu icon to open it

 ![](/img/good-design-1.png)

 explain why you chose this design.
 Include pictures to tell the story.
 Think about who uses this design, when they are using it, and why they are using it.

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.